Kenneth Young (Scottish composer): Albums

 The official video game soundtrack album for Tearaway was released alongside the game as a pre-order bonus on 22 November 2013.
 The album was later made available via the PlayStation Network.

 The official video game soundtrack album for Tearaway Unfolded was released alongside the game on 8 September 2015 via the PlayStation Network and on 16 October 2015 via iTunes.

 The official video game soundtrack album for Tethered was released alongside the game on 27 October 2016 via the PlayStation Network and on 27 February 2017 via Steam.

 The official video game soundtrack album for WonderWorlds was released on 11 December 2017.

 The official video game soundtrack album for Astro Bot Rescue Mission was released on 30 January 2019, with a vinyl album following in August 2020.

 The official video game soundtrack album for Astro's Playroom was released on 12 March 2021.

+The Astro Bot soundtrack album was released on 5 October 2024.

 Writing

 Young started the website gamesound.org in 2005 "as a useful resource for those who work in, aspire to work in, or wish to learn more about game sound".
 Most of his own writing featured on the site is focused on the subject of the use of voice in games.
 He has twice won the GANG Best Game Audio Article Publication or Broadcast award for his articles The Use of Voice in Portal 2 (2012) and The Mix in The Last of Us (2015).

 He has also written for designingsound.org, and contributed a chapter to the book Production Pipeline Fundamentals for Film and Games, edited by Renee Dunlop, entitled The Game Audio Pipeline.

 Young was co-writer of Tearaway's and Tearaway Unfolded's voice script with the game's lead creator, Rex Crowle.